Lemon Thumbprint Cookies

 What other fillings can be used?

-You can fill the cookies with any flavor of jam you like.
+If you don’t want lemon-filled cookies, you can fill the cookies with any flavor of jam you like.
 I bet pineapple curd or pumpkin jam would be amazing!

 You can also bake the cookies without filling them.
 Once cooled, pipe pastry cream, chocolate ganache, or buttercream in the centers.